Your Trusted Partner

 For Employees:

-• Maintain valid travel documents and be prepared for potential temporary exit if applications are rejected
+- Maintain valid travel documents and prepare for potential temporary exit if applications are rejected

 For New Employers: